mvolkmann/blog/src/prolog.md

 "https://www.swi-prolog.org/pldoc/man?section=debugoverview",
 "Overview of the Debugger" %}.

-The `trace` predicate enables tracing of the search to find a question solution.
+The `trace` predicate enables tracing of the search to find a query solution.

 The following code defines fact about my family and a rule about grandfathers.